First post, by The Serpent Rider

 NOLFB - Ken Silverman's TSR designed to disable Linear Frame buffer and VBE2.0+ extensions for Build Engine games.

-FastVid - utility to enhance VESA performance on systems with Pentium Pro or later CPUs.
+FastVid - utility to enhance VGA and VESA performance on systems with Pentium Pro or later CPUs.

 MTRRLFBE - same as above and more modern, but could be picky with some cards.